-Globally headquartered in the US, Cadence Design has regional headquarters in China, India, and Japan.
-It has about 50 other sales offices, design centers, and research and development facilities; about 60% of which are located outside the US.
+With its main headquarters in the US, Cadence Design has regional headquarters near customers in China, India, and Japan.
+It has about 56 other sales offices, design centers, and research and development facilities, most outside the US.

 The US is its largest single market, accounting for almost 45% of sales.
-Customers in Asia (where most of the world’s electronics are made) account for 35% of sales, and Europe makes up the other 20%.
+Customers in Asia (where most of the world's electronics are made) account for 34% of sales, and Europe makes up rest.

 Sales and Marketing

 Cadence Design Systems primarily uses a direct sales force, but certain products, such as its OrCAD or Incisive series, are sold by resellers.
 Due to the complex nature of EDA products and the electronic design process, the company's sales cycle is generally long, averaging three to six months or more.

 Since two sub-billion years (2010 and 2011), Cadence has been rebuilding its revenue.
 It rose 8% to $1.6 billion in 2014 from $1.46 billion in 2013.
 Increased levels of business and incremental contributions from acquisition fueled the growth.
 Net income, however, dropped about 5% to $159 million in 2014 from 2013.
 Cadence increased research and development spending 13% in 2014 and posted other higher operating costs related to acquisitions made in 2013 and 2014.
 Cash flow from operations was $316.7 million in 2014, a decrease from $367.6 million in 2013.

 The company's product strategy is focused around design activities that include functional verification, digital IC design, custom IC design, and system interconnect.
 Cadence products include Incisive (functional verification), Encounter (digital IC design), Virtuoso (custom design), and Allegro (system interconnect platforms).